 You have to turn off Bluetooth on your phone, and manually reset each earbud by taking them out of the case one at a time, turning it off by holding your finger against the touch-sensitive pad for four seconds, and then placing it back in the case.
 Once you do this for both earbuds, then you can take them out to repair no problem.
 It’s a hassle.

 How good is the Skullcandy Indy True Wireless’ battery life?

-When it comes to battery life we managed to squeeze out four hours and 23 minutes of constant playback at an output of 75dB, but Skullcandy claims the charging case can up that to about 16 hours.
-So you can charge them back up fully roughly three times before you need to charge the case itself.
+When it comes to battery life we squeezed out 4 hours, 23 minutes of playtime when we subjected the buds to constant music playback peaking at 75dB(SPL).
+Skullcandy claims the charging case can up that to about 16 hours, so you can charge the buds back up fully roughly three times before you need to charge the case itself.

 How does the Skullcandy Indy True Wireless sound?